thiagotnon/rainify/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Contact

-If you have any questions or suggestions, please contact us at: thiagotnon@gmail.com.

 Thank you for using [Rainify](https://github.com/thiagotnon/rainify.git)!
 I hope you enjoy the rain effect in your projects.